Connor Wong Player Props: Red Sox vs. Twins

 Connor Wong At The Plate

+- Wong has picked up a hit in 54.9% of his 51 games this year, with more than one hit in 15.7% of them.

-- Looking at the 49 games he has played this season, he's hit a long ball in five of them (10.2%), and in 3.5% of his trips to the plate.
+- In 9.8% of his games this season, he has homered, and 3.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.